system76/docs/_articles/windows.md

 ---
 layout: article
-title: Use Windows Programs
+title: Windows - Use Windows Programs
 description: >
-  This is how to use Windows programs in Ubuntu.
+  This is how to use Windows programs in Pop!_OS.
 keywords:
   - Support
   - virtual